 - 1. Assess presence and quality of pulses - A. Palpate radial, femoral, or carotid pulse (in order) - 2.
-Control any gross hemorrhage by direct pressure - 3.
-Assess skin color and level of consciousness - 4.
-Obtain baseline vital signs and initiate continuous ECG monitoring as indicated - 5.
-Assess need for intravenous access and fluid resuscitation
+Assess skin color and level of consciousness - 3.
+Obtain baseline vital signs and initiate continuous ECG monitoring as indicated - 4.
+Assess need for intravenous (or IO) access and fluid resuscitation